FEEP Technology

 Mature Technology

 The FEEP technology was developed under ESA contracts for > 15 years.
-1 000 + emitters have been tested and an ongoing lifetime test has demonstrated > 30 000 hours of firing without degradation of emitter performance.
+1,000 + emitters have been tested and an ongoing emitter lifetime test has demonstrated > 30,000 hours of firing without degradation of emitter performance.

 Controllable Specific Impulse up to 6,000 s